Loilo/jquery-sequence/README.md

 This will apply your `callback` function on each element of the collection with a delay of 500ms between each call.

+You can find a small interactive playground [here](http://loilo.github.io/jquery-sequence/).

 # Usage

 ## Get started